rspace-os/rspace-client-python/README.md

 To begin with you'll need an account on an RSpace server and an API key which you can get from your profile page.
 You can sign up for a free RSpace account at https://community.researchspace.com

 In these examples we'll be using the rspace_client package (code is in rspace_client folder) which provides an abstraction over lower-level libraries.
-It's compatible with both Python 2 and Python 3.
+It's compatible with Python 3.4 onwards (based on analysis by [vermin](https://pypi.org/project/vermin/vermin)

 All the code listed here is in the project.

 For full details of our API spec please see https://your.rspace.com/public/apiDocs

 To install rspace-client and its dependencies, run

 ```bash
 pip3 install rspace-client
 ```